itowlson/vs-kubernetes/README.md

    * `Kubernetes Configure from ACS` - Install and configure the Kubernetes command line tool (kubectl) from an Azure Container Service

+### Draft support

+[Draft](http://blog.kubernetes.io/2017/05/draft-kubernetes-container-development.html) is a tool to simplify the process of developing a new Kubernetes application, by creating the necessary deployment components and by keeping code in the cluster in sync with the code on your computer.

+  * `Kubernetes Draft: Create` - Set up Draft in the current folder (prerequisite for syncing using Draft)
+  * `Kubernetes Draft: Up` - Runs Draft to watch the current folder and keep the cluster in sync with it

+**NOTE:** Draft itself is in 'draft' form and is not yet stable.
+So the extension support for Draft is strictly experimental - assumptions may break, and commands and behavior may change!

 ## Extension Settings

    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
        * `vs-kubernetes.namespace` - The namespace to use for all commands
        * `vs-kubernetes.kubectl-path` - File path to the kubectl binary.
+Note this is the binary file itself, not just the directory containing the file.
+On Windows, this must contain the `.exe` extension.
+       * `vs-kubernetes.draft-path` - File path to the draft binary.
 Note this is the binary file itself, not just the directory containing the file.
 On Windows, this must contain the `.exe` extension.
    * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'

 ## Known Issues